nathanvda/cocoon/README.markdown

 * Send me a pull request.
 Bonus points for topic branches.

+## Contributors

+The list of contributors just keeps on growing.
+[Check it out](https://github.com/nathanvda/cocoon/graphs/contributors) !!
+I would really really like to thank all of them, they make cocoon more awesome every day.
+Thanks.

 ## Todo

 * add more sample relations: `has_many :through`, `belongs_to`, ...